Nike, Inc.: Acquisitions

 Nike has acquired and sold several apparel and footwear companies over the course of its history.
 Its first acquisition was the upscale footwear company Cole Haan in 1988, followed by the purchase of Bauer Hockey in 1994.
 In 2002, Nike bought surf apparel company Hurley International from founder Bob Hurley.
 In 2003, Nike paid US$309 million to acquire sneaker company Converse.
 The company acquired Starter in 2004 and soccer uniform maker Umbro in 2007.

 In order to refocus its business lines, Nike began divesting itself of some of its subsidiaries in the 2000s.
 It sold Starter in 2007 and Bauer Hockey in 2008.
 The company sold Umbro in 2012 and Cole Haan in 2013.
-As of 2020, Nike owns only one subsidiary: Converse Inc.
+As of 2020, Converse is the sole subsidiary of Nike.

 Nike acquired Zodiac, a consumer data analytics company, in March 2018.
 In August 2019, the company acquired Celect, a Boston-based predictive analytics company.
 In December 2021, Nike purchased RTFKT Studios, a virtual shoe company that makes NFTs.

 In February 2021, Nike acquired Datalogue, a New York-based company focused on digital sales and machine learning technology.